TRex22/log-file-remover/README.md

 timeToTake is the time which will be looked at when deleting logs. timeToTake is either mtime, ctime or fileName.
 The modified time, the created time or a date specified in the file name.
-The filename looked at follows this expression: `log-file-name.2016-01-13T14`
+The filename looked at follows this expression: `log-file-name.YYYY-MM-DDTHH`

+Example:
+`crash-log.2016-01-13T14`